Nandhan-rao9/devops_1/README.md

-DevOps Practice Projects
+#DevOps Practice Projects

 This repository contains my solutions and work for various DevOps projects, ranging from beginner to advanced levels.
 These projects are based on the roadmap.sh DevOps project ideas.

-Project Structure
+Project Structure :
 Each project is contained in its own directory under the projects/ folder.

 Projects List :